Doncaster Tel: 01709 770801

 These colours are also available as Earthenware glazes - see the CONTEM EG glaze range

-Although people do tell us that they can apply underglazes to greenware and then bisque fire and then apply a top glaze and refire we really do not recommend it – 95+% of people do not do it this way for a good reason.
-And 95% of issues we come across are people applying to greenware.
+Although people do tell us that they can apply underglazes to greenware and then bisque fire and then apply a top glaze and refire we really do not recommend it unless the piece is 100% dried out - which is often not possible in weekly lessons.

 During a bisque fire at 100/120oC the free water comes off as steam – 1 gram of water creates 1.5 litres of steam and it has to come out through the pores; 300oC you get the water which is combined with the clay coming off as steam, then approx. 550-600oC you get carbonaceous matter and sulphur coming off as gasses and then at 750-850oC you get the carbonates releasing their gasses.